g-rade/FHSData/README.md

 FHS_KM: attempts at Kapelin-Meier plots for the FHS data (some data wrangling)

-FHS_RMST: attempts at caluclating RMST for the FHS data, also the wrangling of new data tables from all_data2022, to be exported and loaded into SAS for RMST calculation
+FHS_RMST: attempts at calculating RMST for the FHS data, also the wrangling of new data tables from all_data2022, to be exported and loaded into SAS for RMST calculation

+FHS_RMST2: re-wrangling the data sets with the most updated data files

+FHS_RMST3: incorporating the 2020 event data